-In 1900, there were just 300 buffaloes left in the US.
 Today, conservation efforts have brought buffaloes back from the brink of extinction: the largest wild herd (2,500) roams the grasslands of Yellowstone National Park.
 There's even a thriving buffalo population in San Francisco's Golden Gate Park!

 Are Buffalo Extinct?
 Lessons For The Future